exasol/release-droid/doc/system_requirements.md

 Other parts however are more team-specific or company-specific like the decision about contents and layout of a release letter or versioning schemes.

-RR must be able to cover both ways of pre-condition validation, one where it uses the validations built into the build framework and defining additional validation rules for the parts the build framework does not cover.
+RD must be able to cover both ways of pre-condition validation, one where it uses the validations built into the build framework and defining additional validation rules for the parts the build framework does not cover.

 ##### Validate Mandatory Directory Tree Elements
 `req~validate-mandatory-directory-tree-elements~1`

-RR validates mandatory directory tree elements.
+RD validates mandatory directory tree elements.

 Comment: